lynkos/algae-detection/README.md

    - <a target="_blank" href="https://blog.roboflow.com/handling-unbalanced-classes">All classes are balanced</a> (i.e., have roughly the same amount of images)
    - <a target="_blank" href="https://case.fiu.edu/about/directory/profiles/manning-schonna-r..html">Dr. Schonna R. Manning</a> may be able to help with categorizing any algae in new images
 - [ ] Connect to ESP32 without a server (e.g., via USB, etc.), just like Webcam and iPhone OR use RTSP instead of HTTP
+  - I attemped to use RTSP, but was unable to due to errors; please see <a target="_blank" href="https://github.com/rzeldent/esp32cam-rtsp/issues/122">this GitHub issue</a> for further details
 - [ ] Heatsink for ESP32 to prevent overheating
 - [ ] Use DC-GAN to generate additional synthetic images for training
 - [ ] Try different models, such as <a target="_blank" href="https://paperswithcode.com/method/retinanet">RetinaNet</a> and <a target="_blank" href="https://docs.ultralytics.com/models/yolov9">YOLOv9</a>
 - [ ] Run model on ESP32 rather than on computer
 - [ ] Update microscope's 3D printed lens attachment by making it adjustable **AND/OR** create multiple ones for different devices, e.g., iPhone, Android, etc.
+- [ ] Add camera settings to UI
+   - May need to use OpenCV in C++ instead of Python?
 - [ ] Add Android compatibility (if applicable and/or necessary)

 ### Further Reading